 We are no longer taking our hair for granted.
 The hair care routines are becoming perfected, as well as our techniques.
 To prevent hair loss and to promote growth, you need to be mindful of your methods and tools.
 Hair sheds and thins by nature, so sometimes to reduce the amount of hair loss, you can develop better habits when it comes to dealing with your hair.

-Brushing and combing more often and less gently, overheating your hot tools, or wearing tight ponytails and updos are common problems we might have fallen guilty to.
+Brushing and combing more often and less gently are common problems we might have fallen guilty to.

-If your hair is thick and full, do not think that you are exempt from taking the extra precautions to ensure strong hair.
+If your hair is thick and full, you are not exempt from taking the extra precautions.
 We want to focus on long-term hair health, so this applies to anyone with hair.

 Continue to find what works best for you, and don’t be afraid to ask questions.
-We could be content with what we have, but we never know what is out there that is better for us until we try.
+We could be content with what we have, but we never know until we try.

 Our maintenance with all our items has to match with the same effort we use towards making ourselves better.
-In the future, we want to be more knowledgeable about the things we use, and to know if it is doing some long-term good or harm.
+In the future, we want to be more knowledgeable about the things we use.

-You don’t always have to look for ways to change your routine, but you should look for ways to improve them so that you are making the most of your experience.
+You don’t always have to look for ways to change your routine.
+However, you should look for ways to improve them so that you are making the most of your experience.